RedHatProductSecurity/component-registry/docs/user_guide.md

 467
 ```

 Let's narrow down by specifying the arch to be 'noarch'.
 No arch containers represent an image index.
 It's sha256 digest can be used to pull the image on a container image registry client of any arch.
-In our data models arch specific containers are children of noarch containers.
+In our data model noarch containers are parents of arch specific containers, or to use the taxonomy from the schema noarch containers provide arch specific containers.

 ```bash
 curl -s 'https://{CORGI_HOST}/api/v1/components?name=openshift-enterprise-console-container&arch=noarch&limit=500' | jq '.results[] | .purl'